rydmike/rydmike.github.io/blog_flutter_linting.md

 ```

 The above is also an example of the documentation style I use for all lint rules that
-I turn OFF.
+I turned OFF.
 Yes it is verbose, but now I can find my past reasoning for the choice I made.
 I can also find references to what others have chosen as their lint preference for each rule
 that I do not use.